-The Copyright Office launched a new online DMCA agent registration in December 2016.
-In a controversial move, the Office decided to require parties that had previously registered in the old system to re-register in the new online system by the end of December 2017.
-Failure to register in the new system will compromise the safe harbor protections of the DMCA, so companies who haven’t registered to this point must get moving.
+The Copyright Office launched a new online DMCA agent registration system in December 2016.
+In a controversial move, the Office decided to require parties that had previously registered in the old system to re-register in the new online system.
+The DMCA agent registration deadline is approaching soon – the end of December 2017.
+Failure to enroll in the new system will compromise the safe harbor protections of the DMCA, so companies who haven’t registered to this point must get moving.

 The DMCA and Agents

 The Digital Millennium Copyright Act provides websites and apps with immunity from copyright infringement claims based on content uploaded by users.
-For example, YouTube cannot be sued for copyright infringement based on a video I upload to my YouTube account that contains a song from the Rolling Stones.
+For example, copyright holders cannot sue YouTube for copyright infringement based on a video I upload to my YouTube account that contains a song from the Rolling Stones.
+This immunity is known as the Section 512(c) DMCA safe harbor.

 DMCA immunity comes with a price – a compliance process.
 The process is beyond the scope of this article, but one requirement is a business must designate a person to act as the “DMCA Agent.”
-This agent is registered with the Copyright Office in an online database available to the public.
-The agent’s name, address, phone number, and email address must also be listed on the companies’ website or app in a DMCA Policy or in the Terms and Conditions.
-Copyright complaints are then submitted to the agent.
+The company registers this agent with the Copyright Office in an online database available to the public.
+The company must list the agent’s name, address, phone number, and email address on the companies’ website or app in a DMCA Policy or the Terms and Conditions.
+Copyright holders then submit copyright complaints to the agent.

-The DMCA was enacted in 1998.
+President Clinton signed the DMCA into law in 1998.
 For reasons ranging from a lack of funding to general incompetence, the Copyright Office failed to launch an online registration system for agents.
 Instead, one had to fill out a paper form and mail it into the Library of Congress.
-The form would go through a number of terrorism security checks before eventually arriving in the Copyright Office.
-The form was then directed to the DMCA desk where one clerk, Sue, processed roughly 7,000 filings a year…by hand.
+The form would go through several terrorism security checks before eventually arriving in the Copyright Office.
+Security would then direct the form to the DMCA desk where one clerk, Sue, processed roughly 7,000 filings a year.
+By hand.
 This inefficiency resulted in the registration process taking between one and two months, which was a wee bit aggravating for businesses who were ready to launch their website or app immediately.
 The $140 filing fee was equally painful considering the time involved in the registration process.

 After a mere 18 years, the Copyright Office announced a new online agent registration system would launch in December 2016.
 Instead of waiting months, the registration submission and approval process would take less than an hour.
 The fee would drop from $140 to $6.
 There was much rejoicing!